Innoruptor/ClearCache/README.md

 # ClearCache

 Mobile app developers spend a lot of time writing code to access remote data and assets (i.e. images) used within apps.
-ClearCache aims to simplify the configuring and managing of caching layers within the app.
+ClearCache aims to simplify the configuring and managing of caching layers within the app at the method level.

 ## What is ClearCache?